 Welcome to our collection of the best afternoon teas in London, updated quarterly to make sure you get the best afternoon tea of the moment.
 This round-up includes reviews of classic high teas at luxury London destinations such as Claridge's, The Ritz, Fortnum & Mason and Harrods; as well as quirkier afternoon teas at The Shard, Sketch and Rosewood London.
-For more, check out our guide to the best afternoon teas outside of London.
+For more, check out our guide to the best afternoon teas outside of London and then discover the best dining experiences in London.

 Advertisement